Rarisma/Rarismas-Server-Manager/README.md

-# SSM
+# RSM

-### What is SSM
+### What is RSM
-Simple Server Manager (or SSM for short) is an app that aims to make a hosting and configuring a server as easy and painless as possible, the app has been designed with a simple and sleek UI to make the program easy to understand.
+Rarisma's Server Manager (or RSM for short) is an app that aims to make a hosting and configuring a server as easy and painless as possible, the app has been designed with a simple and sleek UI to make the program easy to understand.

-SSM is made for people who:
+RSM is made for people who:
  - Don't want to pay hosting fees
  - Don't know how to setup a server
  - Don't want to spend hours tweaking their servers or fixing issues